| Health in Tunisia | ||

 has, at least in the big cities, hospitals and equipment

+universities in Europe.
 Especially "private hospitals" offer a quality similar to that in Europe, albeit at a higher price than in the public hospitals.
 Most Europeans feel uneasy about the, compared to Europe, lower hygiene among doctors and in hospitals - but in reality, this is only a negligible risk.
 There is also the question of whether the hygiene in Tunisia really much too low, or the one in Europe is exaggeratedly high.
-Tunisia has several high-quality dialysis clinics, laser eye surgery and beauty clinics.
+Tunisia has several high-quality (private) dialysis clinics, laser eye surgery and beauty clinics.
 The prices asked for treatment are significantly lower than the ones in most western countries.
 Life expectancy in Tunisia is for men and women 70 years and more and is similar to some, but not all European countries.
 The infant mortality rate is very low in Tunisia.
 When visiting a physician, the treatment price has to be paid immediately.
-Depending on the practice/hospital/specialty, such a treatment will be at 10-40 dinars (5-20 EUR/UKP, 8-30 USD), including simple methods (ECG, X-rays, etc.).
+Depending on the practice / hospital / specialty, such a treatment will be at 10-40 dinars (5-20 EUR/UKP, 7-25 USD), including simple methods (ECG, X-rays, etc.).
 Dentists treatment is about the same price, with costs of be material (fillings, etc.) being added.
-All doctors speak French and Arabic, most of them also English and some German. |
+All physicians speak French and Arabic, most of them also English and and few German. |

 Over the counter medicines in pharmacies must be